villano-lab/ntransporter/process_reader/README.md

 Initializing
 ```

-The program then calls up the `G4Neutron` and fetches its process manager, which is responsible for keeping track of and choosing what processes influence a particular neutron at every simulation step.
+The program then calls up the `G4Neutron` singleton and fetches its process manager, which is responsible for keeping track of and choosing what processes influence a particular neutron at every simulation step.

 ```
 Fetching neutron singleton